 You will also need to decide on or list your terms and conditions and make sure these are clear in your profile.
 You can link to your website if you have one too.

 Next, you will be asked to read and sign up to some extra HistoryOwl terms and conditions (including a code of conduct) which relate to researchers.

 It is important to understand the relationship which you have with the HistoryOwl website and any potential requester on whose behalf you may carry out work.
 This website's role is to introduce you to potential requesters.
 Once you have been hired, the working relationship will be between you (the researcher) and the requester who has hired you.
 There is a two-way feedback mechanism to ensure that people can evaluate the person they are hiring.

 When you have completed the researcher registration process, you can start to browse for puzzleswhich you think you are able to resolve.
 You can use the search system to filter down by keywords.

 Before you place a bid (green arrow above), you must be sure that you understand what the requester is seeking.
 If you do not, please use the comments section of the puzzle first to ask the questions which will help you to evaluate this (purple arrow above).
 Following any exchange of comments, If you are still not confident that you can answer the query as it is described, you should not place a bid upon it.

 After the requester has received your bid, they may choose to hire you.
 If this happens, you will receive an email to notify you of this.
-If you require payment in advance, you should ensure that this has been received before releasing your answer.
+If you are charging and require payment in advance, you should ensure that this has been received before releasing your answer.
 There is nothing to stop you working on the problem immediately though.
 The code of conduct asks that you send your answer within 14 days unless you have specifically agreed prior to bidding with the requester that a longer timescale should apply.
 When you have answered it by replying by email to the requester, you can change the status to "Answered"